How Can I Buy My Parents’ House? [Is it a good idea?]

 - Get a home inspection (even if you don’t think you need to)

-Make sure everyone is communicating openly and using the same channels you would if you were buying/selling property from a stranger.
+Make sure everyone is communicating openly during the home buying process and using the same channels you would if you were buying/selling property from a stranger.

-Gift/Gift of equity
+Gift/Gift of Equity

-If you don’t have a down payment for the home, some lenders allow parents to offer a “gift of equity” to family members.
+If you don’t have a down payment for the home, some lenders allow parents to offer an “equity gift” to family members.

 Keep in mind, depending on individual circumstances, using a gift of equity can have tax and other financial implications.* Consult a tax professional if this is a concern.

 It’s legal joint ownership of the property, with the “life tenant” (parent) living in and having possession of the property until their death.

-One benefit of the life estate is that, at the time of the life tenants’ death, the property will not go through probate, but instead transfer directly to the joint owners (remainderman).
+One benefit of the life estate is that, at the time of the life tenants’ death, the property will not go through probate.
+But instead, transfer directly to the joint owners (remainderman).

 Final Thoughts on Buying Your Parents' House

-In the end, it’s important to be aware that since you’re mixing money and family, issues you won’t otherwise deal with in the purchase of a home will inevitably arise.
+In the end, you must be aware that since you’ll be mixing money and family, issues you won’t otherwise deal with in the purchase of a home will inevitably arise.

-Facilitating open communication and going through the same steps you would if you were buying a stranger’s home is essential to making it work for both you and your family.
+Facilitating open communication with your parents and going through the same steps you would if buying a stranger’s home is crucial to making it work for both you and your family.

 *Possible Medicaid ineligibility.
 In some instances, if parents gift or transfer their home to one of their children, but continue to live in it, and then later apply for need-based Medicaid services within a short period, they could be denied benefits due to the transfer.
-While local laws vary, there is often a waiting period (typically 5 years) for Medicaid eligibility after the transfer of property.
+While local laws vary, there is often a waiting period (typically five years) for Medicaid eligibility after the transfer of property.

 Article written by Amanda